-In the past two years, whenever it comes to enterprise-level AI projects, one term is almost unavoidable: "RAG" (Retrieval-Augmented Generation).
+In the past two years, whenever working on enterprise-level AI projects, one term has been almost unavoidable: "RAG" (Retrieval-Augmented Generation).

-Many see it as the standard approach for implementing large models, as if simply dumping private documents into a vector database and connecting them to a model would instantly give a company an "enterprise brain."
-In various solutions, whitepapers, and sales pitches, RAG has almost become the default configuration.
+Many people see it as the standard approach for implementing large models, as if simply dumping private documents into a vector database and connecting it to a model would instantly give a company an "enterprise brain."
+In various solutions, white papers, and sales pitches, RAG has almost become the default configuration.

-But if you’ve actually worked on a few to-B or to-G projects or have hands-on experience with RAG, you’ve likely felt a strong sense of discomfort.
+But if you've actually worked on a few to-B or to-G projects or have genuinely used RAG, you’ve likely felt a strong sense of discomfort.
 It doesn’t seem as useful as advertised.
 In many cases, it’s just a high-cost model hallucination amplifier.

 So now, when I see discussions about "whether to implement RAG," my first reaction is just four words: it’s meaningless.